Sialitech/label-siali/docs/source/guide/manage_projects.md

 To pin or unpin projects:

-1. In the Label Studio UI, click **All Projects** to see all the projects in one place.
+1. In the Siali Label UI, click **All Projects** to see all the projects in one place.
 2. Click on the more menu (three dots **...** located in the bottom-right of each project card) to see the following options.

   <br>